AET-DevOps25/team-zen/README.md

 - You push to the main branch (Docker images get built first, then deployment follows)
 - Or you can trigger it manually if needed

-### Monitoring Deployment

-1. Watch the GitHub Actions workflow execution
-2. Check the workflow summary for deployment status and URLs
-3. Access your application at the provided URLs

 ### Deployment Process

 The `deploy_aws.yml` workflow performs these steps: